ToolWeb Logo

 Runs in any modern browser on desktop, tablet, or phone.

-Complete Guide to UUID Generator
+Guide to UUID Generator

-What Is the UUID Generator
+What Is the UUID Generator?

-The UUID Generator is a free, browser-based tool that creates universally unique identifiers (UUIDs), the 128-bit values developers use to label records, objects, and resources without coordinating with a central authority.
+Direct Answer: The UUID Generator is a free, browser-based tool that creates universally unique identifiers (UUIDs), the 128-bit values developers use to label records, objects, and resources without coordinating with a central authority.
 A UUID looks like 550e8400-e29b-41d4-a716-446655440000 and is virtually guaranteed to be different from every other UUID ever produced, making it the standard choice for distributed systems where two machines must mint IDs at the same time without ever colliding.

 This tool produces two of the most widely used variants: UUID version 1, which is time-based and derives its value from a timestamp and a node identifier, and UUID version 4, which is generated almost entirely from random data.
 You select the version, choose how many you want, and the identifiers appear instantly.
 Because everything runs locally in your browser using native JavaScript and the Web Crypto API, you can generate single keys or bulk batches of up to 1000 without any network request, account, or installation.

-Why Use This UUID Generator
+Why Use This UUID Generator?

-You should use this UUID Generator when you need reliable unique identifiers quickly and privately.
+Direct Answer: You should use this UUID Generator when you need reliable unique identifiers quickly and privately.
 Writing your own generation code, copying a value from a half-remembered command, or reusing a database auto-increment ID all introduce friction or risk.
 This tool removes that friction by giving you correctly formatted, standards-compliant UUIDs the moment you need them.

 • Correctness: Output follows RFC 4122 layout, including the proper version and variant bits, so the values are valid wherever UUIDs are expected.